abbraar/abbraar/README.md

-* 👩🏻‍💻 senior AI Student at IAU
+* 👩🏻‍💻 senior AI Student at IAU .

-• 🌱 I'm currently learning IoT an Software Engineering
+• 🌱 I'm currently learning IoT an Software Engineering.

 • 📫 How to reach me abrarsebiany15@gmail.com